Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-group-lab/create-a-group.md

 💁🏾‍♂️ cat /etc/group

-As you can see all groups live in the /etc/group directory (in Linux a directory is the equivelent to a folder 🗂 in windows...but you know this already 🤓).
+As you can see all groups live in the /etc/group directory (in Linux a directory is the equivalent to a folder 🗂 in windows...but you know this already 🤓).

 ☞ "cat" 🙀 - The cat command reads data from the file and outputs the contents to your terminal.